samvel13danielyan/wrike-basic-api-integration/README.md

 3. **Configure the environment variables**:

     Copy the env.example file to .env:
-    Open the .env file and replace the placeholder values with your actual Wrike API token and base URL:
+    Open the .env file and replace the placeholder values with your actual Wrike API token:
-    WRIKE_API_BASE_URL=https://www.wrike.com/api/v4
     WRIKE_TOKEN=your-real-access-token

 4. **Start the server**: